polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 ### Handling ECC Errors

-Depdending on the ECC error that has occured users may want to take corrective / preventative action to stop bad data from propagating through the system.
+Depdending on the ECC error that has occurred, users may want to take corrective / preventative action to stop bad data from propagating through the system.

 In the case of a single bit error, bad data is corrected and the corrected data is returned with the read.
 The corrected data will automatically be written back to memory.